 Our research at Appriss Retail has found that on average, the cost of shipping a product is $10.
 Add another $10 on top of that for a return.
 If the item costs $20 or less, well, you can do the math.
 The reality is free shipping, and especially free returns, can be a zero-sum game for some of your shoppers and a profitable strategy for others.

-At a return rate of 20.8 percent, retailers lost $218 billion due to ecommerce returns in 2021.
-A survey of ecommerce return rates conducted by Appriss Retail for the National Retail Federation (NRF) showed that both retail and ecommerce return rates were higher in 2021 compared to 2020, with ecommerce rates up from 18.1 percent in 2020 to 20.8 percent in 2021.
+At a return rate of 16.5 percent, retailers lost $212 billion due to ecommerce returns in 2022.
+A survey of ecommerce return rates conducted by Appriss Retail for the National Retail Federation (NRF) showed that as retail sales have continued to grow, return rates and return fraud rates have remained essentially flat year-over-year: 16.5% in 2022 compared with 16.6% in 2021.

 While it may have worked for Zappos, the legacy of free shipping on purchases and returns now encourages overbuying.
 For retailers this mean less inventory on hand at peak seasons and a post-season glut, disrupting sales projections and undercutting profits.